GuilanITS/mog-motion-detection/README.md

 ```

 ##### 2. Mixture of Gaussian (MOG) background subtraction
 Another Gaussian Mixture-based Background/Foreground segmentation algorithm is known as MOG2.
 The difference between MOG and MOG2 is that MOG2 selects the appropriate number of gaussian distribution for each pixel, where MOG takes a *K* gaussian distribution for modeling.
 For this reason, MOG2 provides a better adaptibility to varying scenes due illumination changes.
 We can also set the algorithm to detect shadows as well.

-As in previous case, we have to create a background subtractor object.
-Here, you have an option of selecting whether shadow to be detected or not.
-If detectShadows = True (which is so by default), it detects and marks shadows, but decreases the speed.
-Shadows will be marked in gray color.
+To use this method, we can simply use below code in C#:

 ```csharp
 bool detectShadows = True;
 BackgroundSubtractorMOG2 mog2 = new BackgroundSubtractorMOG2(history, varThreshold, detectShadows);